Powered by Buddy

 #6 Indulge in an "Adults-Only" Sunset at The Stray Dog

 For a classic New Buffalo evening, the rooftop at The Stray Dog Bar and Grill is hard to beat.
-Just steps from the harbor on Whittaker Street, this adults-only space welcomes anyone 21 and over to sip cocktails while watching the sun melt into Lake Michigan.
+Just steps from the harbor on Whittaker Street, this adults-only space welcomes anyone 21 and over to enjoy the sunset views while watching the sun melt into Lake Michigan.

 The views are unforgettable, stretching across the marina and shimmering water.
-Grab a frozen drink, a craft beer, or one of their fresh seafood plates as the sky changes colors.
+Grab a great meal or one of their fresh seafood plates as the sky changes colors.
 The vibe is casual, lively, and easygoing, which makes it perfect for a relaxed evening with friends or a quiet moment for two.

 The rooftop is seasonal, typically open from late spring through early fall, and it’s where locals and visitors alike gather to soak in lakefront energy.
 Pair your sunset with a short stroll along the harbor, and you have a quintessential grown-up night in New Buffalo.